 See the article on Home Automation & the Raspberry Pi

-- Help understand individual IP use with traffic statistic
+- understanding individual IP use with traffic statistic.

-- Modify the Wi-Fi Signal, boosting the signal
+- Modifying the Wi-Fi Signal and boosting the signal.

 - Hooking up to a repeater where the existing firmware refuses to cooperate.

 - Adblocking and applying bandwidth quotas good for office use.

 Just the added functionality that open source offers to an existing router can extend its usable lifespan, as well as making the network more secure.

 If the installed firmware is not liked by the hardware, it is an easy enough task to go back to factory settings.

 Debwrt is an option for old routers, with enthusiasts creating bug fixes and updates, where the manufactures have stopped trying.
 The opensource firmware works with Advanced Packaging Tools get to give options such as:

 - Static DHCP addresses